phelchegs/ResNet-with-Adapters/README.md

 ### Launching the code
 First download the data with ``download_data.sh /path/to/save/data/``.
 Please copy ``decathlon_mean_std.pickle`` to the data folder.

 - Attention: you should specify several direction arguments to practice by yourself: ``-expdir``: where to save results. ``--datadir``: where training data is located. ``--imdbdir``: where annotation is located, only for the 9 decathlon datasets, not suitable for CIFAR10. ``--source``: where the pre-trained model is located.
+To practice on CIFAR10, use the train_new_task_... files with cifar10 in title names.

 To train a dataset from scratch: